bcgov/PaymentCommonComponent/apps/docs/source/includes/_introduction.md

 Consistency: The Common Component for Payments ensures consistency in the reconciliation processes across Lines of Business (LOBs) and eliminates inconsistencies that arise due to different systems being used by different LOBs.

-Integration: The system integrates financial components such as the Provincial Treasury and CAS, which helps to streamline payment processes and ensure that all financial data is accurate and up-to-date.
+Integration: The system integrates financial components such as the Provincial Treasury and CAS, which helps to streamline payment processes and ensure that all financial data is accurate and up to date.

 Error Handling: The system provides error handling where possible, which helps to minimize errors and ensure that payments are processed accurately.

 Overall, the Common Component for Payments provides a more streamlined, consistent, and efficient payment ecosystem for the BC government.

 ### How does the Common Component for Payments work?
 The Common Component for Payments works by receiving transaction files from ministry line of businesses through an API endpoint.
-These transaction files are then ingested and parsed into JSON format, and loaded into the system's database.
+These transaction files are then ingested and parsed into JSON format and loaded into the system's database.
 Bank files from the Provincial Treasury are also ingested and parsed into the system.

 Once the files are loaded into the database, the system's reconciliation engine compares the transaction files against the bank files received from the Provincial Treasury.